utsaslab/chipmunk/README.md

 Setup instructions can be found at [setup.md](setup.md).

 ## Results
-Instructions to reproduce bugs found by Flytrap can be found in [bugs.md](bugs.md).
+Instructions to reproduce bugs found by Chipmunk can be found in [bugs.md](bugs.md).